AComputerGeek/AComputerGeek/README.md

 ## About Me:

 - ❤ 💻  I'm Amir!
-A self-taught passionate Software Developer, who is always a student; and loves Math and Coding!
+A self-taught passionate Software Developer, who loves Math and Coding!

 ##  Linkedin: